 What to Consider When Choosing the Best Silicone Spray

-Before choosing a silicone spray, take a few minutes to educate yourself on the most important shopping considerations to keep in mind.
+Before choosing a silicone spray, here are some of the most important shopping considerations to keep in mind.

-When looking for a new silicone spray to use around the home or in the garage, consider how you intend to use the spray.
+If you decide to use silicone spray around the home or in the garage, consider how you intend to use the spray.
 Depending on the purpose, you may want a compact product you can carry in your car, or you might benefit from something that comes with a straw so you can direct the spray to a narrow location with high precision.

 Silicone sprays also come in either a wet or a dry form.
 The wet spray is ideal for vertical or upside-down surfaces because moisture in the formula helps the spray to adhere to the surface while it dries.
 Dry sprays are suitable for working on more sensitive equipment because the mist evaporates quickly and leaves behind a protective film.